 - y = sin(x+2) – the graph is shifted along the x-axis by 2 steps

-All graphics are built with our graphical calculator
+All graphs are built with our graphical calculator